-Within the subjects Design and Music, units from different defined contexts within the same course are not considered repeat units and can contribute up to four units to the WACE requirements.
+Within Design, units from different defined contexts within the same course are not considered repeat units and can contribute up to four units to the WACE requirements.

 Within the subject Materials Design and Technology, units from different defined contexts within the same course are not considered repeat units and can contribute up to eight units to the WACE requirements.